JuliaAstro/JuliaAstro.github.io/docs/src/index.md

 # JuliaAstro

 [JuliaAstro](https://github.com/JuliaAstro) and its affiliated organizations are a community for astronomy in Julia.
 We have a wide variety of packages from [aperture photometry](https://github.com/juliaastro/Photometry.jl) to [cosmology](https://github.com/juliaastro/Cosmology.jl).
 Check out a curated list of packages in the JuliaAstro ecosystem (and beyond) on the [Ecosystem page](@ref eco), or visit their documentation directly via the navbar above.
+Pure Julia packages are marked with a closed circle ⬤, while wrapper packages for other languages are marked with an open circle ◯.

 ## Contributing